CarlosGS/PrintrCamBot/README.md

 ![ScreenShot](https://github.com/carlosgs/PrintrCamBot/raw/master/Media/Challenge/Tweet.png)

+I would love to get my hands on a Printrbot Simple, maybe this could be my chance! :P

 Basically, my approach is based on two different ideas:

 - ~~Since the Dropcam has two-way audio incorporated, why not use that to send DTMF audio tones to control the robot? (more details below)~~